-320

-prophe ts depend. thyself: there is no raiment, and, having

-other wounded him, went

-commandment away, leaving him half-

-greater than these. dead.
-31. And it

-32. And the scribe happened that a certain

-said to him, Master, priest came down that

-thou hast answered way, and having seen

-well with truth, that him, passed by.
-32. And

-there is one God, in like manner a Levite,

-and there is no going near the place,

-other besides him. having approached and

-33. And that to love seen him, passed by.

-him with all the 33.
-And a certain

-heart, and with all Samaritan, on his

-the understanding, journey, came to him,

-and with all the and when he saw him,

-soul, and with all was moved with

-the strength, and to compassion.
-34. And

-love his neighbor as approaching, bound up

-himself, is better his wounds, pouring in

-than all the burnt oil and wine; and, setting

-offerings and him on his own beast,

-sacrifices.
-34. And conducted him to an inn,

-Jesus, when he saw and took care of him.

-that he had replied 35.
-And, next day, as he

-skillfully, said to was departing, he drew

-him, Thou art not out two denarii, and

-far from the gave them to the

-kingdom of landlord, and said to

-God.
-And after that, him, Take care of him,

-no man ventured to and whatever thou

-put a question to spendest more, when I

-him. return, I will repay thee.

-36. Which therefore of

-these three, thinkest

-thou, was neighbor to

-him who fell among

-robbers?
+Thou hast answered right: do this, and thou shalt live.
+29. But he wishing to justify himself, said to Jesus, and Who is my neighbor?
+30. And Jesus answering said, A certain man went down from Jerusalem to Jericho, and fell among robbers, who even stripped him of his raiment, and, having wounded him, went away, leaving him halfdead.
+31. And it happened that a certain priest came down that way, and having seen him, passed by.
+32. And in like manner a Levite. going near the place, having approached and seen him, passed by.
+33. And a certain Samaritan, on his journey, came to him, and when he saw him. was moved with compassion.
+34. And approaching, bound up his wounds, pouring in oil and wine; and, setting him on his own beast, conducted him to an inn. and took care of him.
+35. And, next day, as he skillfully, said to was departing, he drew him, Thou art not out two denarii, and gave far from the them to the landlord, and kingdom of said to him, Take care of God.
+And after him, and whatever thou that, no man spendest more, when I ventured to put a return, I will repay thee. question to him.
+36. Which therefore of these three, thinkest thou, was neighbor to him who fell among robbers?
 37. And he said, He who took compassion on him.
-Jesus therefore said to him, Go, and do thou in like manner. -- ---
+Jesus therefore said to him, Go, and do thou in like manner.